pulp/pulp/docs/dev-guide/integration/rest-api/repo/retrieval.rst

 | :param_list:`get`

-* :param:`?details,bool,shortcut for including both distributors and importers`
+* :param:`?details,bool,shortcut for including distributors, importers, and content unit counts`
 * :param:`?importers,bool,include the "importers" attribute on each repository`
 * :param:`?distributors,bool,include the "distributors" attribute on each repository`